-If you missed a session, you can find on eSpace study material that is regularly posted by the SI instructor.SI will also allow you to work in a much smaller environment than our large class.
+If you missed a session, you can find on eSpace study material that is regularly posted by the SI instructor.

 Other Help: The Tutoring Center offers free individual and group peer tutoring and also space to gather and study with peers.